 401(k) Rollover in Tower Grove,MO

-There are several options for handling your 401(k) rollover in Tower Grove, MO, and oftentimes it takes sound financial planning and advising to know which option is best for you.
-Correct Capital is a privately owned, independent advisory firm with fiduciary advisors.
+There are a few different ways to handle your 401(k) rollover in Tower Grove, MO, and oftentimes it takes sound financial planning and a savvy financial advisor to know which option is best for you.
+Correct Capital is a privately owned firm with fiduciary advisors.
 This means our only concern is making sure your financial future and planning needs are met.
-Our business is built on trust and your belief that we’ll do what’s best for you.
-We offer impartial, expert advice, and will never try to convince you of something we don’t believe in ourselves.
+Our business is built on trust and your confidence that we’ll do what’s best for you.
+We offer unbiased, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in Tower Grove, MO.

-If you have over $5,000 invested in your 401(k), many Tower Grove, MO companies allow you to keep your accrued savings in their plan.
+If you have over $5,000 invested in your 401(k), most, but not all, Tower Grove, MO companies allow you to keep your retirement savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
-Many employees in Tower Grove, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
-In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
+Many residents of Tower Grove, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
+In this case, it may make sense to not roll over your 401(k), and to keep the savings where they are.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, per federal law, 401(k)s are generally protected against claims by creditors. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to move the funds whenever you’d like.
+Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to transfer the funds any time you’d like.

-However, it is important to note that keeping your old 401(k) means you can no longer make contributions to it, which may have an impact on your retirement planning.
-After the age of 72, you will be required to take out “required minimum distributions” from those 401(k) accounts you have at old employers.
-It can also be complicated to manage several different retirement plans.
-Withdrawal options can be limited and have large federal withholding requirements.
+However, it should be mentioned that if you don’t rollover your old 401(k), you won’t be able to add to your savings, which may have an impact on your retirement planning.
+After the age of 72, you will be required to withdraw “required minimum distributions” from those 401(k) accounts you have at old employers.
+It can also be daunting to oversee several different retirement plans with several different recordkeepers.
+Withdrawal options can be limited and large amounts of your money will be withheld.
 You would not be able to take out a 401(k) loan.
-Correct Capital can help you understand if sticking with your old 401(k) is right for you.
+Correct Capital's retirement consultants can help you choose whether you should stay with your old 401(k) or not.

-If your new employer in Tower Grove, MO also offers a 401(k), most employers will allow you to roll over your 401(k) assets to their plan.
-This might be the best option if the new plan has better benefits than the previous plan, including lower fees, better investment options, opportunities, insight, or loan options.
-Also, required minimum distributions may be delayed even after you turn 72 if you are still working.
+If your new job in Tower Grove, MO also offers a 401(k), most of the time they will let you roll over your 401(k) funds to their plan.
+This might be the best option if the new plan’s features are preferable to the previous plan’s, including lower fees, better investment options, opportunities, guidance, or loan options.
+Also, you will not be required to withdraw required minimum distributions after you turn 72 as long as you are still working.

-Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible.
+Contributions made to a Traditional IRA may be tax-deductible.
 Your pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-Once you turn 72, you will have to take out required minimum distributions regardless of your status in the workforce.
+Upon turning 72, you will have to withdraw required minimum distributions regardless of your status in the workforce.

-Contributions to Roth IRAs are made with money you already paid taxes on, so there is no immediate tax benefit.
-The benefit is that the money grows tax-free.
-Money you contributed to a Roth 401(k) account is often rolled into a Roth IRA.
-At any time you can withdraw the money you’ve invested without having to pay taxes, and you will not pay taxes on your earnings if you are 59 ½ years old and wait at least 5 years to withdraw any funds.
-Contrary to Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.
+Money deposited into Roth IRAs are made with after-tax money, so there is no tax benefit until the money is withdrawn.
+The benefit is that you do not pay taxes when you withdraw the money.
+Money you contributed to a Roth 401(k) account is usually rolled into a Roth IRA.
+At any time you can access the money you’ve invested without having to pay taxes, and if you maintain the account for at least 5 years and are 59 ½ years old, you do not pay taxes on your earnings.
+Different from Roth 401(k) contributions, there are no required minimum distributions in a Roth IRA.

-You can start an IRA account with many banks or any brokerage firm in Tower Grove, MO, however many of them vary when it comes to fees or other expenses.
-Our team of financial advisors at Correct Capital will help you find what’s right for you.
+You can open an IRA with many banks or any brokerage firm in Tower Grove, MO, however many of them vary when it comes to fees or other expenses.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find one that suits your needs.